couchbaselabs/android-kotlin-cbl-expense-reporter/readme.md

 The application structure is a single Activity that uses <a target="_blank" rel="noopener noreferrer"  href="https://developer.android.com/jetpack/compose/mental-model">JetPack Compose</a> to render the multiple compose-based views.
 In addition, the <a target="_blank" rel="noopener noreferrer" href="https://developer.android.com/jetpack/compose/navigation">Navigation Graph</a> is used to handle routing and navigation between various views.

-The Inventory Database is a custom class that manages the database state and lifecycle.
+The Database Provider is a custom class that manages the database state and lifecycle.
 Querying and updating documents in the database is handled using the <a target="_blank" rel="noopener noreferrer" href="https://developer.android.com/jetpack/guide#data-layer">repository pattern</a>.  <a target="_blank" rel="noopener noreferrer" href="https://developer.android.com/jetpack/guide#domain-layer">ViewModels</a> will query or post updates to the repository and control the state of objects that the compose-based Views can use to display information.

 ### Application Flow